regindex/suffixient-array/README.md

   -i, --no-invert       PFP: do not invert the text before running the algorithm
 ```

 You can use the suffixient-array-index.py interface to build and query the suffixient-array index (sA-index).
 Like the previous tool, it requires an input file that must not contain the characters 0, 1, or 2.
-In addition, if the `opt-sA` index variant or the `rlz|bitpacked-text` random access text oracles  are selected the input must contain DNA characters (A,C,G,T) only.
+In addition, if the `opt-sA` index variant or the `rlz|bitpacked-text` random access text oracles  are selected the input must contain DNA characters (A, C, G, T) only.
-All output files including the index files are stored using filenames prefixed by the input text filename.
+All output files including the index files are stored using filenames <b>prefixed by the input text filename</b>.
 ```
 usage: suffixient-array-index.py [-h] [-v INDEX_VARIANT] [-o ORACLE_VARIANT] [-b] [-e EXTRA_EF_SPACE] [-l] [-p PATTERN_FILE] input